Wertwer123/RiftbroDocumentation/README.md

 ## ✨ Key Features (Version 1.0)

 ### 🔌 Official Data Integration
-* **Powered by Riftbound API:** I am leveraging the official **Riftbound API** to dynamically fetch high-fidelity card assets, rule text, and meta updates directly from the developers.
-This ensures the database is always synchronized with the live game.
+* **Powered by Riftbound API:** I intend to integrate the official **Riftbound API** to dynamically fetch high-fidelity card assets, rule text, and meta updates directly from the developers.
+This will ensure the database is always synchronized with the live game.

 ### 🃏 Deck Building & Collection
 * **Wild Deck Creation:** A fluid interface to craft the craziest decks imaginable using real-time data.